rachmorse/superagers/README.md

     - `02_subcortical_to_t1.py`: Extracts subcortical regions from FreeSurfer's aseg.mgz files for each subject, creating labeled volumetric masks T1 space.
     - `03_combine_t1_atlases.py`: Merges left and right Schaefer cortical and subcortical masks into a single subject-specific atlas in T1 space, handling overlaps and preserving all 214 brain regions.
     - `04_t1_to_dwi_bold.py`: Transforms the Schaefer/subcortical atlases from T1 space into native DWI and BOLD spaces, generating native-space masks for downstream structural and functional analyses.
 It uses FSL's FLIRT.
+    - `run_pipeline.py`: Runs all scripts above, looping through each timepoint and cohort.

 ### fmri_analysis
 - **Purpose:** These scripts scrub the preprocessed fMRI data, extract timeseries data, compute functional connectivity correlations and conduct statistical significance testing on the correlations.